-New York meets Dublin in this ODOS Architects house for a transatlantic couple
+New York meets Dublin in this ODOS Architects-designed modern Ranelagh house for a transatlantic couple and their dog, Trixie.

 Arriving at this home is something of a surprise.
 Turn down a narrow lane, and Autumn Duncan and Ian Dempsey's house is hidden behind a wide white wall.

 Step one: find the site.
 The couple had been looking in their chosen Ranelagh/Portobello area for some time before they spotted the vacant site, which had been used for parking.
-But isn't it an expensive risk to build yourselves? ?It actually worked out about one quarter cheaper,? says Autumn, ?and it's so nice to get something you made, something that suits your life.?
+But isn't it an expensive risk to build yourselves?
+"It actually worked out about one quarter cheaper," says Autumn, "and it's so nice to get something you made, something that suits your life."

-"He's very good at seeing the bigger picture,? says Autumn. ?I'm more detail-oriented, so I did more of the interiors.? ?Some of these modern houses can be a bit minimalist,? adds Ian. ?Neither of us are into pure minimalism, so Autumn warmed it up.?
-Autumn agrees: ?We work well as a team.?
+"He's very good at seeing the bigger picture," says Autumn.
+"I'm more detail-oriented, so I did more of the interiors."
+"Some of these modern houses can be a bit minimalist," adds Ian.
+"Neither of us are into pure minimalism, so Autumn warmed it up."
+Autumn agrees: "We work well as a team."

-In return, Dave O'Shea from ODOS says both were clients who came with their homework done. ?This was never going to be a standard build,? he?explains. ?They were very interested in exploring something unique, so it was challenging — in a? good way.?
+In return, Dave O'Shea from ODOS says both were clients who came with their homework done.
+"This was never going to be a standard build," he explains.
+"They were very interested in exploring something unique, so it was challenging — in a good way."

 We're sitting in the kitchen, which is up a level from the courtyard, and which has one huge glass wall out to the garden.
-Patterns of light and shadow play across a pale green wall beside the dining table and, when Autumn turns on the overhead crystal-dripped lightfitting (a Verona Horizontal Glass Cylinder by Impex) it creates a cascade of glitter across the space.
+Patterns of light and shadow play across a pale green wall beside the dining table and, when Autumn turns on the overhead crystal-dripped light fitting (a Verona Horizontal Glass Cylinder by Impex) it creates a cascade of glitter across the space.
 As we talk, a flight of birds add their shadows to the mix.

-There's also a large Britannia range in the Porter & Jones kitchen, perfect for Autumn's cake business, Lark & Owl, with just the right amount of what Autumn describes as ?Americanisms? - including the huge fridge, and the waste disposal in the sink. ?The builder was so sceptical of that,? she says. ?He kept saying, 'Are you sure?'
+There's also a large Britannia range in the Porter & Jones kitchen, perfect for Autumn's cake business, Lark & Owl, with just the right amount of what Autumn describes as "Americanisms" — including the huge fridge and the waste disposal in the sink.
+"The builder was so sceptical of that," she says.
+"He kept saying, 'Are you sure?'
 I was, and I love it."

-Like many builds, it took a little longer than expected, and the couple ended up moving in for Christmas 2014, six months before the house was finally completed. ?I woke up with builders every day,? remembers Autumn ruefully. ?But it was a good thing, because we could make sure everything was just how we wanted it.?
-Going through the house, what stands out is both Ian and Autumn's attention to detail, and their frequently witty taste.
+Like many builds, it took a little longer than expected, and the couple ended up moving in for Christmas 2014, six months before the house was finally completed.
+"I woke up with builders every day," remembers Autumn ruefully.
+"But it was a good thing because we could make sure everything was just how we wanted it."
+Going through the house, what stands out is both Ian and Autumn's attention to detail and their frequently witty taste.

 Hidden in the corner is Ian's favourite: a drinks cabinet that caters to the couple's taste for classy cocktails (nurtured in New York) and Autumn's love of glassware.
 There's clever storage, a fridge, and enough space to chop, pour, shake and stir to your heart's content.
 And Autumn's favourite?
 A Manhattan, naturally.